 Many of Thailand’s health insurance policies may mention that they offer worldwide coverage, however, this is often referring to medical emergencies only.
 If you would like to get medical treatment abroad, you may be denied coverage.
 For this reason, check the policy carefully to see if you will be allowed to have your treatment outside of Thailand for non-urgent medical procedures, such as a planned surgery.
 Below are four of the most common areas of coverage found in many insurance policies:

 If you select this area of cover, you may be denied coverage outside of Thailand.
-Many policies do not explicitly state the area of coverage, so check with your agent or the insurance company to see if the plan’s area of coverage is local.
+Many policies do not explicitly state the area of coverage, so check with your health insurance broker or the insurance company to see if the plan’s area of coverage is local.

 Regional area of cover will allow you to be covered fully within those regions, even for non-emergencies.